-Hudson et al., (2001) reported that stabled horses or those that had a recent grazing reduction were 3 times more likely to have colic as those at pasture 24/7.
+Hudson et al., (2001) reported that stabled horses or those that had a recent grazing reduction were 3 times more likely to have colic than those at pasture 24/7.
 Why might this be the case?
 What’s protective about pasture?
 A reduction in grazing time also equals a change in diet which may also influence horse colic risk.
 However, there are some factors relating to grazing that are potentially beneficial for horse gut health.

-- Where possible make all dietary changes gradually
+- Make all dietary changes gradually.

-- Ideally offer forage ad-lib
+- Ideally offer forage ad-lib.

-- For good do-ers who gain too much weight on ad lib forage reduce intake to a minimum of 1.5% of bodyweight on a dry matter basis.
-Divide the forage ration into several meals daily, using small holed nets to slow the rate of intake
+- For good do-ers who gain too much weight on ad-lib forage, reduce intake to a minimum of 1.5% of body weight on a dry matter basis.
+Divide the forage ration into several meals daily, using small holed nets to slow the rate of intake.

-- Make sure your horse’s teeth are in good condition with regular dental check-ups
+- Make sure your horse’s teeth are in good condition with regular dental check-ups.

-- If appropriate encourage movement in the stable by positioning forage nets in multiple locations or by using a forage/treat ball filled with Dengie’s high fibre Alfalfa Pellets or Pure Grass Pellets as a tasty low starch treat
+- If appropriate, encourage movement in the stable by positioning forage nets in multiple locations or by using a forage/treat ball filled with Dengie’s high-fibre Alfalfa Pellets or Pure Grass Pellets as a tasty low-starch treat.

-- For fussy feeders multiple forage sources can encourage them to consume more and spend longer engaged in foraging activity.
-Bring the paddock into the stable by offering a bucket of Dengie Pure Grass, Meadow Grass with Herbs or soaked Pure Grass Pellets alongside the usual forage ration
+- For fussy feeders, multiple forage sources can encourage them to consume more and spend longer engaged in foraging activity.
+Bring the paddock into the stable by offering a bucket of Dengie Pure Grass, Meadow Grass with Herbs or soaked Pure Grass Pellets alongside the usual forage ration.

 Colic in Horses & Concentrate Feeding